Utah Administrative Code

 (7) If contraband is discovered, the duty officer shall be notified, and:

-(a) visitors attempting to introduce nuisance contraband, which is in violation of DIO policies and procedures, onto prison property may have their visiting privileges suspended, restricted or revoked; or
+(a) visitors attempting to introduce nuisance contraband, which is in violation of DPO policies and procedures, onto prison property may have their visiting privileges suspended, restricted or revoked; or

 (b) visitors attempting to introduce illegal contraband onto prison property may be subject to criminal prosecution and suspension of visiting privileges.

 (8) Visitors shall not be permitted to bring pets or other animals, except for seeing-eye dogs, onto prison property.

 (9) Food items from outside the prison shall not be allowed.

 (10) Visits should not exceed two hours.
 Visiting hours may be reduced or extended on any day based on facility visiting conditions or special holiday schedules.
 On special visits, conditions including the length of the visit are approved based on an assessment of the request and capabilities of the facility.

 (11) Personal property such as purses, wallets, keys, blankets, coats and sweaters worn as outer garments, and money (except for vending machine change in facilities which allow them) are not allowed in the visiting room.